TodePond/DreamBerd/README.md

 ## Examples

-For examples of DreamBerd in action, check out the [examples page](https://github.com/TodePond/DreamBerd/blob/main/test/Examples.md)!
+For examples of C in action, check out the [examples page](https://github.com/TodePond/C/blob/main/test/Examples.md)!

 ---

-DreamBerd was made with 💔 by Lu Wilson, creator of the [Game of Living](https://youtu.be/WMJ1H3Ai-qs).
+C was made with 💔 by Lu Wilson, creator of the [Game of Living](https://youtu.be/WMJ1H3Ai-qs).